INTRODUCTION

 Even in Europe, wood-sided wagons were popular

-I was sitting somewhere in this '50 Ford
+I am sitting somewhere in this '50 Ford

 In the late fifties the trend changed to artificial wood decor